VERSUS: The Elite Trials

 “The second book in the Versus collection, this story is rich, engaging, and beautiful.”

-“The game was too short, with the story being non-existent compared to the first game's excellent setup.
-The 'trials' included a fetch quest filled with exposition with other aliens, an interesting but boring party game, and finally using the stats you built to have an outcome of picking only two sides, which is obvious the versus front, as there was no backstory or emotional connection with the elite group.”
+“The game was too short with the story being non-existent, unfortunately, when compared to the first game's excellent setup.
+The 'trials' included a fetch quest filled with exposition with other aliens, an interesting but boring party game, and finally using the stats you built to have an outcome of picking only two sides, which is obvious the vs front, as there was no backstory or emotional connection with the elite group.”

-“However, the story comes to an absolute stop the moment it decides political commentary is an absolute must.
-It happens so often that it very easily shoves me out of the story, making me roll my eyes and groan loudly.”
+“However, the story comes to an absolute stop the moment it decides political commentary is an absolute must, and it happens so often that it very easily shoves me out of the story and makes me roll my eyes and groan loudly.”

 - 100 % positive mentions